-By 2021 all nationals of these same visa-exempt countries will be required to obtain a Liechtenstein Europe visa waiver to visit the Schengen Area for short stays.
+By the end of 2022 all nationals of these same visa-exempt countries will be required to obtain a Liechtenstein Europe visa waiver to visit the Schengen Area for short stays.

 All travelers from ETIAS- eligible countries will be required to submit an individual ETIAS visa waiver online application to travel to the capital of Liechtenstein, Vaduz, and the rest of the small country.
 This includes children under the age of 18 and all travelers over 70 years old.

 An approved ETIAS Europe for Liechtenstein is a multiple entry travel authorization that permits a stay of 90 days in Liechtenstein and the Schengen zone with each entry, for purposes of transit, tourism, medical treatment, or business.